Patti Skrypek

 Secretary

 As a long time resident of King Township and a more recent resident of Newmarket, Murdene has been involved for more than 30 years with many volunteer groups and committees.
-She has been a member of Arts Society King for the past eight years as Secretary and with The King Township Historical Society as vice president.
-Other volunteer activities include the King Township Foodbank, Heritage Advisory Committee and several other volunteer interests outside of the township.
+She has been a member of Arts Society King (ASK) since 2014 and with the King Township Historical Society (KTHS) as Vice President.
+Other volunteer activities include the King Township Food Bank, Heritage Advisory Committee and several other volunteer interests outside of the Township.
 Murdene has had a life long interest in the arts and heritage conservation which fit perfectly with the both ASK and KTHS.

 Joanne Bailey